-There’s something about the famed Yarrangobilly Caves Thermal Pool.
-Surrounded by lush greenery, aquamarine waters and clear blue skies, it’s easy to see why it’s become such a local sensation.
+There’s something magical about the Yarrangobilly Caves Thermal Pool.
+Surrounded by lush greenery, aquamarine waters and clear blue skies, it’s easy to see why it’s become such a social media sensation.
 In case you missed it, here’s a glimpse at what awaits you at this magical swimming spot.

 This naturally heated thermal pool is located near the Yarangobilly Caves in the Kosciuszko National Park.
-At the location you’ll find two pools — the larger one about 20 meters long and heated to a consistent 27 degrees all year round and a smaller kiddie pool around 10 meters long which spills over from the larger pool.
+At the location, you’ll find two pools — the larger one about 20 metres long and heated to a consistent 27 degrees all year round and a smaller kiddie pool around 10 metres long which spills over from the larger pool.

 Yarrangobilly Caves Thermal Pool Guide

-The walk is picturesque offering stunning views of trees and mountains in the valley along with glimpses of the pool as you walk down.
+The picturesque walk offers stunning views of trees and mountains in the valley and glimpses of the pool as you walk down.

 Fees: Entry to the pool is completely free but there is a $4 entry fee per vehicle.

 Opening/closing times: The pool is open at all times along with the park.
 This is subject to extreme weather conditions.